pola-rs/r-polars/README.md

 ## news:

+ - update 10th November 2022: Full support for Windows, see installation section.
+After digging through gnu ld linker documentation and R source code idiosyncrasies, minipolars, can now be build for windows (nighly-gnu).
+In the end adding this super simple [linker export definition file](https://github.com/sorhawell/minipolars/blob/main/src/minipolars-win.def) prevented the linker from trying to export all +160_000 internal variables into a 16bit symbol table maxing out at 65000 variables.
+Many thanks for 24-hour support from extendr-team <3.

  - update 4th November 2022: [Latest documentation shows half (125) of all expression functions are now ported](https://sorhawell.github.io/reference/index.html#expr).
 Automatic binary release for Mac and Linux.
 Windows still pending.
 It is now very easy to install minipolars from binary.
 See install section.